What to wear for your Paris photo session?

 Brown leather dress shoes compliment almost every look, whether he’s wearing a full suit or a blazer and coloured pants.

 Ties, bowties, pocket squares, nice socks, belts, tie clips, suspenders, vests and watches are sharp compliments to any suit.
 You can still mix and match accessories to compliment different dresses without doing a full change.

 TIPS for BOTH: Coordinating the Looks

-As you’re coordinating your outfit with your partner, keep in mind that your outfits will look best on camera when the color palettes coordinate, but don’t necessarily “match”.
-You can to wear a different dominant color, but stay within a similar color palette.
+As you’re coordinating your outfit with your partner, keep in mind that your outfits will look best on camera when the colour palettes coordinate, but don’t necessarily “match”.

 Last, but not least: Pay attention to the details and add flowers

 Small details can make your photo session awesome or average!
 So don't forget to get your nails done.
 Clean your ring if it's an engagement session.

 Please pay attention to HIS socks - they will be visible at some point of the photo session (eg., during sitting poses), so be careful with your choice and keep it stylish or classic.

 Order a nice bouquet or flower crown.
 Flowers add a romantic touch and complete your look and general styling of the photoshoot.
 They also keep your hands busy, if you don't know what to do with your hands (thought I will guide you anyway).